ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 - Python IDE → Jupyter Notebook → notebook with widgets → hosted notebook with widgets → web app.

 Provided the [minimal app criteria](task2_part_c:what_does_the_application_need_to_do) are met, submitting any point along this path will pass part C. You can use whatever language or libraries you like.
 However, we recommend Python.
 For ML libraries,  the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) is a great choice.
-In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support available for it.
+In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support available for both Python and sklearn.

 (task2_part_c:application_performance)=